ilyarudyak/SuperDuo/README.md

 Project 3 from Udacity nanodegree

 # Alexandria
 I've significantly modified this app.
 Basically there are *a lot problems* with it.
-They are described below.
+They are described below. *Disclaimer.
+We don't touch tablet layout in any way.
+It can be broken after our modifications.*

+## Major problems
-## User feadback
+### User feadback
 > This app is terrible.
 They say you can scan books, but that functionality isn’t in the app yet.
 It also crashed on me when I tried to add the book my sister was reading on the flight to London.

 We check if we have internet connection in `onStart()` method in `SearchBookFragment`.
 If no connection is available we notify a user with a toast and disable interface (both `mEanEditText` and `searchButton`).